atomkirk/blog/content/blog/2021-03-29-loose-coupling/index.md

 of your references.
 Two things that reference each other are tightly coupled.
 Where A references B, but B knows nothing of A, they are loosely coupled.

 You can "use" something, but it becomes tightly coupled to you when it only works for you.
-A tightly coupled car is one where the seat, steering wheel and key only fit you and only work for you.
+A car is tightly coupled to you when the seat, steering wheel and key only fit you and only work for you.
 No one else can drive it, not even your spouse.

 Another way to think about loosely coupled code is code that you could easily publish as open source and it would be useful to other projects totally unrelated to yours.
 This is why I recommend writing as much code as you can as if you're